 Rebecca Sudworth, Trustee

 Rebecca joined Shaw Trust in February 2016.
-Rebecca has been Director of Strategy and Communications at the Peabody Trust since August 2013.
-Peabody is one of London’s largest and oldest housing associations, providing homes and services to over 80,000 Londoners.
+Rebecca is Director of Strategy and Planning at City, University of London.
+Rebecca was the Director of Strategy and Communications at the Peabody Trust until 2017.
 Before joining Peabody, Rebecca was a Senior Civil Servant in the Department for Work and Pensions, leading the department’s strategic financial planning across a welfare budget of over £200bn and a resource budget of £8bn.
 Before that, Rebecca led policy on the employment of disabled people, designing and delivering the Work Choice programme and developing Employment and Support Allowance, a new benefit introduced in 2008.
 Rebecca’s career in the civil service started in the Treasury, and she has worked in a wide range of areas, often focusing on employment and welfare policy.
 Rebecca started her career at Oxfam, and loves working in organisations with a strong social purpose.

 Christina Patterson, Trustee